 Years ago, one of my best friends would go to the farmer’s market, load up on zucchini and fresh basil, and make a batch of soup.
 I always looked forward to it.
 Because even in the height of the summer, this soup made complete sense.
-It was creamy without any cream, used garden fresh ingredients and was savory in the best ways.
+It was somewhat creamy yet had no cream, used garden fresh ingredients and was savory in the best ways.

 While my friend and I continue to be close, life has taken us to different U.S. coasts.
 We chat on the phone, and see each other every year or so.
 And when we’re lucky, we cook for each other, and share a meal with our partners.

 As my garden exploded with basil and zucchini this year, I couldn’t help but think of him.
 And so, I share with you my rendition of his vegan zucchini soup recipe.
 It’s quick, easy, and uses few ingredients.
 And tastes great with a panzanella salad on the side!

-I usually blend it until it’s super smooth, but sometimes, I leave it somewhat chunky.
-Do what feels right to you.
-This recipe may need some additional salt.
-With so few ingredients, salt can make a big difference in how it all comes together.
+- ・This soup may need some additional salt.
+With so few ingredients, salt can make a big difference in the flavor.
 So, give it a taste, and see if it’s needed.